Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s Scientific Readings Between Graduation and His Arrival in Bern

 \subsection{The Library of the Istituto Lombardo and Einstein’s Readings in Milan}

-This section draws on Christian Bracco’s studies of Einstein’s stays in Milan \cite{Bracco-2015, Bracco-2016}.
-At the turn of the century, the library of the Istituto Lombardo, located in the Palazzo Brera in Milan, was one of Italy’s richest documentary centers in the field of the exact sciences.
-Its holdings, built up since the nineteenth century through systematic exchanges with leading European academies, included not only the major journals of physics and mathematics but also numerous collective volumes and recent scientific reports.
-This bibliographical wealth made it an ideal resource for a young researcher wishing to keep up with the most recent developments in physics.
+This section draws on Christian Bracco’s studies of Einstein’s stays in Milan \cite{Bracco2015, Bracco2016}.
+At the turn of the century, the library of the Istituto Lombardo, located in the Palazzo Brera in Milan, was one of Italy’s important documentary centers in the exact sciences.
+Its holdings, built up through exchanges with leading academies and scientific institutions, included major journals of physics and mathematics, as well as collective volumes and recent scientific reports.
+This bibliographical wealth made it an important resource for a young researcher wishing to keep up with recent developments in physics.

-Einstein’s letters to Mileva Marić confirm that he regularly used this library during his stays in Milan between 1899 and 1901.
-Living with his family on Via Bigli, just a few minutes’ walk from Palazzo Brera, he could consult the journals in which the works of Planck, Wien, Drude, Lorentz, Boltzmann, and Poincaré, among others, were published.
+Einstein’s letters to Mileva Marić indicate that he used a scientific library during his stays in Milan between 1899 and 1901.
+Bracco has argued that this library can be identified with the library of the Istituto Lombardo, since it possessed the journals Einstein mentions or appears to have consulted, including the \emph{Annalen der Physik} and probably the \emph{Beiblätter zu den Annalen der Physik}.
+Living with his family at 21 Via Bigli, only a short distance from the Palazzo Brera, Einstein could consult journals in which the works of Planck, Wien, Drude, Lorentz, Boltzmann, Poincaré, and others were published.
 This access allowed him to supplement the education he had received at the Zurich Polytechnic.
-The Istituto Lombardo thus offered an international scientific panorama rarely available elsewhere in Italy.
+The Istituto Lombardo thus offered him a direct opening onto international scientific literature.

-The importance of this access extended beyond the university holidays: after graduating in July 1900 and before obtaining his first temporary teaching posts in May 1901, Einstein continued to reside in Milan and to work in this library.
-It was there that he discovered the \emph{Festschrift} offered to Lorentz for the twenty-fifth anniversary of his doctoral thesis in 1900, a volume of nearly 700 pages gathering contributions from most of the leading figures in physics at the time, including Boltzmann, Planck, Poincaré, Wien, Zeeman, Larmor, and Lorentz himself.
-The reception of this volume in the Istituto Lombardo’s library provided Einstein with immediate access to a condensed overview of the contemporary debates in electrodynamics and kinetic theory.
+The importance of this access extended beyond the university holidays.
+After graduating in July 1900 and before obtaining his first temporary teaching posts in May 1901, Einstein continued to reside for periods in Milan and to work on scientific problems there.
+One particularly important item was the \emph{Festschrift} offered to Lorentz in December 1900 for the twenty-fifth anniversary of his doctorate.
+This volume gathered contributions from many leading physicists, including Boltzmann, Planck, Poincaré, Wien, Zeeman, and Lorentz himself.
+Bracco has shown that the volume was received by the library of the Istituto Lombardo on 31 January 1901, as indicated by an inscription on its cover.
+Since Einstein was then engaged in bibliographical research for his doctoral work, it is highly plausible that he could have consulted this volume in Milan in the spring of 1901.